Sacagawea: Documentary evidence and scholarly debate

+Historian Thomas Powers, reviewing the evidence presented in Our Story of Eagle Woman, wrote that "One way or another, every future history" of Sacagawea "will have to take it into account."

 Jean Baptiste Charbonneau

 Sacagawea's son, Jean Baptiste Charbonneau, had an adventurous life.
 Known as the infant who, with his mother, accompanied the explorers to the Pacific Ocean and back, he had lifelong celebrity status.
 At the age of 18, he was befriended by a German Prince, Duke Paul Wilhelm of Württemberg, who took him to Europe.
 There, Jean Baptiste lived for six years among royalty, while learning four languages and allegedly fathering a child in Germany named Anton Fries.

 After his infant son died, Jean Baptiste returned from Europe in 1829 to the United States.
 He lived after that as a Western frontiersman.
-In 1846, he led a group of Mormons to California for the gold rush.
+In 1846, he was a guide for the Mormon Battalion during construction of the first wagon road to South California.
 While in California, he was appointed as a magistrate for the Mission San Luis Rey.
 He disliked the way Indians were treated in the missions and left to become a hotel clerk in Auburn, California, once the center of gold rush activity.

 After working six years in Auburn, Jean Baptiste left in search of riches in the gold mines of Montana.
 He was 61 years old, and the trip was too much for him.
 He became ill with pneumonia and died in a remote area near Danner, Oregon, on May 16, 1866.